Long COVID Treatment

 If you were previously diagnosed with COVID-19 and have symptoms lasting at least 12 weeks, contact your primary care provider for a referral into the UCLA Health Long COVID Program.

 You must have documentation of a positive COVID or nucleocapsid test (no exceptions are allowed).
-Proof of positive COVID Test and a valid referral from a physician are required for evaluation.
+Proof of positive COVID Test (home tests not accepted) and a valid referral from a physician (available above) are required for evaluation.

 After your case is reviewed and it is determined that you meet eligibility criteria, you will be scheduled to see one of our internal medicine specialists to confirm a long COVID diagnosis.
 Our internal medicine team will refer you to other long COVID specialists, if appropriate.